ksu-cs-textbooks/cis400/content/2-desktop-development/05-dependency-objects/03-framework-elements.md

 date: 2018-08-24T10:53:26-05:00
 ---

-WPF controls are built on the foundation of dependency objects - the `DependencyObject` is at the bottom of thier inheritance chain.
-But they also add additional functionality on top of that trhough another common base class, `FrameworkElement`.
+WPF controls are built on the foundation of dependency objects - the `DependencyObject` is at the bottom of their inheritance chain.
+But they also add additional functionality on top of that through another common base class, `FrameworkElement`.
 The `FrameworkElement` is involved in the layout algorithm, as well as helping to define the [elements tree]({{<ref "2-desktop-development/02-element-tree">}}).
 Let's add a _second_ dependency property to our `<NumberBox>`, a `Value` property that will represent the value the `<NumberBox>` currently represents, which will be displayed in the `<TextBox>`.

 We register this dependency property in much the same way as our `Step`.
 But instead of supplying the `DependencyProperty.Register()` method a `PropertyMetadata`, we'll instead supply a `FrameworkPropertyMetadata`, which extends `PropertyMetadata` to include additional data about how the property interacts with the WPF rendering and layout algorithms.
-This additonal data is in the form of a bitmask defined in [`FrameworkPropertyMetadataOptions`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkpropertymetadataoptions?view=netcore-3.1) enumeration.
+This additional data is in the form of a bitmask defined in [`FrameworkPropertyMetadataOptions`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.frameworkpropertymetadataoptions?view=netcore-3.1) enumeration.

 Some of the possible options are: